 Yes, You Can Be Too Healthy

-Orthorexia often starts out with the best of intentions: caring about your health.
-Perhaps it begins with concern over pesticides in various foods (a legit concern), then it expands to “chemicals” in foods, as well, goes on to include GMOs (no scientific proof that GMOs are unhealthy, actually), then weaves its way into food intolerances (gluten, anyone?).
+Orthorexia Nervosa often starts out with the best of intentions: caring about your health.
+Perhaps it begins with concern over pesticides in various foods (a legit concern), then it expands to “chemicals” in foods, goes on to include GMOs (even though there’s no scientific proof that GMOs are unhealthy), then weaves its way into food intolerances (gluten, anyone?).

 By the time ON has its grip, many orthorexics will only eat food they’ve prepared themselves, according to often arbitrary and overly-restrictive criteria.
 An “elimination” diet suddenly becomes the elimination of everything but a few “clean” foods.

 Eventually, this takes a physical toll.
 The irony is all the orthorexic was originally seeking was health.